Everything you need to know about sunscreens and their use, how to protect your skin competently from the sun.

 The difference between SPF 50 and SPF 30

 Sunscreen should be applied to dry, clean skin and evenly distributed throughout the entire surface.
 Do it 15-20 minutes before sunbathing: filters need time to activate.
-Sunscreen can be combined with makeup, for example, applied as a base under makeup.
+It can be combined with makeup, for example, applied as a base under makeup.
 It is not necessary to combine sunscreens with each other, the SPF factor will not increase from the fact that you mix 30 and 50.
+How to clean your skin properly, read here.

 Are filters harmful?